 Ford Develops the Mustang SVO at

 Ford did an extraordinary thing back in the early 80s - and very few people know about it anymore.
 Engineers from the Mustang development team took their engineering prototypes to Nelson Ledges to accelerate development by racing them in a 24-hour endurance event.
-At the time, GM and Chrysler didn't do anything like this, although European automakers routinely did.
 Ford wanted the experience of the endurance "test", good or bad, and understood that racing offered an absolutely unique environment that their own test labs couldn't match.

 The Quaker State Oil Longest Day of Nelson (Ledges) was a (semi-) SCCA--sanctioned 24-hour endurance event for showroom stock type cars.
 It was a very popular race for many years - and only had to end because of the sad condition of the track.
 But there was a very important difference between the usual SCCA "showroom stock" race and this one: it was a ground breaking first-ever 24-hour endurance event, and it also included a unique class for factory-entered prototypes.
 This event eventually spawned several others around the country, including an entire IMSA series, but was still unique because of the prototype class.